 Let us know your favorite hacks for hiking with dogs in the comments below!

-About Cheryl Texeira:
+About the author, Cheryl Texeira:

-Cheryl and her husband have a blended family of four daughters, two sons and four grandchildren.
+Cheryl and her husband have a blended family of four daughters, two sons and two grandchildren.
 She lives in Northern Nevada with her husband, 2 dogs and cat and spends her free time hiking, camping and cross-country skiing in the Sierra-Nevada Mountains.